TASEmulators/BizHawk/README.md

 * [lsnes](http://tasvideos.org/Lsnes.html) for GB and SNES — cross-platform
 * [openMSX](https://openmsx.org) for MSX — cross-platform

+The [TASVideos org](https://github.com/TASVideos) has some forks of other emulators and plugins.

 ## License

 From the [full text](https://github.com/TASVideos/BizHawk/blob/master/LICENSE):